 Postnatal Yoga Schedule:

 Capitol Hill: Tuesdays 1:30 – 2:45pm with Ara; Saturdays 12:15 – 1:30pm with Rebekah

 Phinney Ridge: Wednesdays 1:30pm – 2:45pm with Jenna

 When do I come to Postnatal Yoga?

 You can attend postnatal yoga as early as you and your provider deem appropriate.
-Some women start yoga the week after birth, others come three months postpartum!
+Some parents start yoga the week after birth, others come three months postpartum!
 We know how hard it can be to get out the door with a little one(s).
-We also know that you’ll leave postnatal yoga feeling revitalized and supported by the teacher and community of mothers.
+We also know that you’ll leave postnatal yoga feeling revitalized and supported by the teacher and community of parents.
 You can continue to attend postnatal until your child is too mobile to be supervised.
-Some mothers are able to come until their child’s first birthday.
+Some parents are able to come until their child’s first birthday.

 Do I need to sign up in advance?